CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ```
 error = (output - expected value)^2
 ```
+The expected value is a numerical value representing what the input data's correct value is.
+For the xor example, it is 1 for true, 0 for false, and for the characters, the characters are number 1 through 52.

-Additionally, we calculate the partial derivative of the individual data value's error over the weight for each weight:
+Next, we calculate the partial derivative of the individual data value's error over the weight for each weight:

 ![](img/PartialDeriv.PNG)